Coast Guard rescues 2 people, 1 cat from sinking houseboat

 |0

-This work, Coast Guard rescues 2 people, 1 cat from sinking houseboat, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard rescues 2 people, 1 cat from sinking houseboat, by PO1 Stephen Lehmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT